Identifiers

 On this page

-A code (identifier) is a mechanism that CluedIn uses to define the uniqueness of a golden record.
-During processing, if two clues share the same code, they are merged into a single golden record.
+An identifier (previously known as code) is a mechanism that CluedIn uses to define the uniqueness of a golden record.
+During processing, if two clues share the same identifier, they are merged into a single golden record.
 This ensures that data from different sources is unified under a consistent, unique identifier.

 Example

-Let’s explore the concept of codes (identifiers) in CluedIn through an example.
+Let’s explore the concept of identifiers in CluedIn through an example.
 We have a golden record—John Smith—that originates from the HR system.
-One of the codes for this golden record is created using the ID.
-Now, a new record from the CRM system appears in CluedIn, and one of its codes matches the code of the golden record from the HR system.
+One of the identifiers for this golden record is created using the ID.
+Now, a new record from the CRM system appears in CluedIn, and one of its identifiers matches the code of the golden record from the HR system.
 As a result, the new CRM record is merged with the existing HR record, integrating any new properties from the CRM record into the existing golden record.

-To find all the codes that uniquely represent a golden record in the system, go to the golden record page, and select View Codes.
+To find all the identifiers that uniquely represent a golden record in the system, go to the golden record page, and select View Identifiers.

 -

-Origin code – also referred to as the entity origin code.
-This is the primary unique identifier of a golden record in CluedIn.
+Primary identifier – this is the primary unique identifier of a golden record in CluedIn.

 -

-Codes – also referred to as entity codes.
-This section contains all codes associated with a golden record.
+Identifiers – this section contains all identifiers associated with a golden record.

-For more information, see the Codes section in our Review mapping article.
+For more information, see the Identifiers section in our Review mapping article.

-An entity origin code is a primary unique identifier of a record in CluedIn.
-The required details for producing the entity origin code are established when the mapping for a data set is created.
+A primary identifier (previously knows as entity origin code) is a primary unique identifier of a record in CluedIn.
+The required details for producing the primary identifier are established when the mapping for a data set is created.
 To find these details, go to the Map tab of the data set and select Edit mapping.
-On the Map entity tab, you’ll find the Entity Origin section, which contains the required details for producing the entity origin code.
+On the Map entity tab, you’ll find the Primary Identifier section, which contains the required details for producing the primary identifier.

-The entity origin code is made up from the entity type (1), the origin (2), and the value of the property that was selected for producing the entity origin code (3).
+The primary identifier is made up from the business domain (1), the origin (2), and the value of the property that was selected for producing the primary identifier (3).
 This combination allows achieving absolute uniqueness across any data source that you interact with.

-There might be cases when the property for producing the entity origin code is empty or you don’t have any property suitable for defining uniqueness.
+There might be cases when the property for producing the primary identifier is empty or you don’t have any property suitable for defining uniqueness.
 In the following sections, we’ll explore different ways for defining uniqueness.

 Empty value in primary identifier